Brazhyn/recipe_finder/README.md

 ## What to Add or Fix 🎯
 The following changes are expected:
-1. Moving the business logic layer from serializers to separate folders like `services/`.
+1. Moving the business logic layer from serializers and views to separate folders like `services/`. ✅
 2. Using an external API to retrieve recipe data.
 3. Generating a recipe description based on its name and ingredients using AI